mattgwagner/leadership-in-brief/slides.md

 ---

-# Be Proud, But Never Satisfied

-- Make yourself, the unit, and everyone around you better with your skills and passion.
-- Strive for continuous improvement—**BE PROUD, BUT NEVER SATISFIED.**

----

 # Army Values & Expectations

 - The seven Army Values are the bedrock for our service: **Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage**.